sthewissen/Plugin.Maui.Crosswind/README.md

 ```

 ### Padding classes
-Padding classes provide spacing around an element on all sides (`Padding` property).
+Padding classes provide spacing around an element on all sides.
 The values are defined using a scale ranging from 0 to 8, with each step representing an increment of `4dp`.
-These classes all target `VisualElement`.

 | Class | Effect |
 |---|---|